 In 1913, David Meade bought the farm from the Kellys, and the Meade family operated it through the 1960s.
 They welcomed summer boarders and called the place Pleasant Home Farm.
 In 1981, Alta Industries acquired the Round Barn and property, and donated the barn and four acres to the Erpf Catskill Cultural Center which reconstructed the deteriorated barn in 1988.

-The Pakatakan Farmers’ Market moved to the Round Barn in 1996, and it has been our beloved home for 22 years now.
+The Pakatakan Farmers’ Market moved Margaretville to the Round Barn of Halcottsville in 1996, and it has been open for business every Saturday during the growing season for 23 years now.
 The Round Barn stands as our anchor, beautiful and well cared for, still playing a solid role in local agriculture.
 30+ vendors bring their bounty to the market each week, attracting hundreds of visitors and bringing the community together in and around this beautiful historic barn.